In This Article About Service Connection

-Lots of veterans have a service connected disability denied because of events missing in their military records.
+Lots of veterans have a service-connected disability denied because of events missing in their military records.
 For example, a veteran who is applying for PTSD disability benefits might be denied because there is no record of an IED attack.
 This veteran can use buddy statements, later explained in this article, to prove an event happened.
 The VA will consider buddy statements as evidence that an unrecorded event happened.
 Many Vietnam veterans use buddy statements because of missing records.

 Missing Treatment Records

-When applying for a service connected disability, many veterans find that the VA is missing medical treatment records.
-Many veterans have a service connected disability denied because of missing records.
+When applying for a service-connected disability, many veterans find that the VA is missing medical treatment records.
+Many veterans have a service-connected disability denied because of missing records.
 Don’t panic!
 You can submit medical records you kept, medical records from private doctors, or new medical records of your diagnosis.
 Our VA disability compensation lawyers often have clients with missing records and they go on to win their claims.

 Missing Service Records

-We have had many veterans contact us after they are denied a service connected disability because the VA claims they have no record of them serving.
+We have had many veterans contact us after they are denied a service-connected disability because the VA claims they have no record of them serving.
 Believe it or not, this happens more than you would expect.
 This is particularly a problem for older veterans because of a fire at the St. Louis records center years back.
-You can submit all the records you have of service, pictures, statements from service members, statements from family members, and more to prove your claim for a service connected disability.
+You can submit all the records you have of service, pictures, statements from service members, statements from family members, and more to prove your claim for a service-connected disability.

 Evidence Vets Can Use to Prove a Service Connected Disability

-Many veterans don’t understand how powerful lay statements can be for their claim.
+Many veterans don’t understand how powerful lay statements can be for their claims.
 Our VA disability lawyers often use lay statements to show the VA things that don’t exist in the medical records.
 For example, lay statements from friends and family members can be used to show that a veteran returned from service “different” than when they left.
 Generally, lay statements are used to show that a mental condition was caused or aggravated by military service.
 Lay statements generally attempt to show how military service affected the veteran’s mental condition.

 When veterans contact our VA benefits appeals lawyers after a denial, too often it is because the medical documentation the veteran submitted was insufficient.
 Don’t expect the VA to adequately review your Claims File (C-File) and review all your medical records.
-You need to spoon feed the VA evidence and provide every relevant document you can to prove your claim.
+You need to spoon-feed the VA evidence and provide every relevant document you can to prove your claim.
 You can also submit medical records from doctors outside the VA.
 For some reason many veterans are under the impression you can only submit medical records from the VA – that is not true.
-You can submit any medical evidence that is relevant to proving your service connected disability.
+You can submit any medical evidence that is relevant to proving your service-connected disability.

 We once had a client who was able to prove he was exposed to Agent Orange because of a photograph he took decades ago.
 All of his service records were missing and there was no proof he served abroad during the Vietnam War.
 The background of an old photograph was the evidence needed to prove he was in a Southeast Asian country.
-The background showed that his base was using empty Agent Orange barrels to gather rain for drinking water.
+The background showed that his base was using empty Agent Orange barrels to gather the rain for drinking water.

-Our veterans benefits lawyers work with psychologists on almost every claim where we are trying to prove a service connected mental disability.
+Our veterans benefits lawyers work with psychologists on almost every claim where we are trying to prove a service-connected mental disability.
 We have found that psychological reports really do the trick for service connecting mental disabilities.
-These reports can help us tell the story of how the veteran’s mental conditions are service connected and to what extent they affect the veteran’s daily life.
+These reports can help us tell the story of how the veteran’s mental conditions are service-connected and to what extent they affect the veteran’s daily life.
 The psychological reports will link events during military service to current mental conditions.

 Vocational Expert Reports

 Veterans that are trying to obtain Total Disability Individual Unemployability benefits should consider working with a vocational expert.
-The report from a vocational expert should detail how your service connected disabilities are preventing you from keeping or obtaining meaningful employment.
+The report from a vocational expert should detail how your service-connected disabilities are preventing you from keeping or obtaining meaningful employment.
 Our lawyers have used vocational experts for decades in disability cases.
-These powerful reports will show how you are unemployable and how each service connected disability affects your ability to work.
+These powerful reports will show how you are unemployable and how each service-connected disability affects your ability to work.

 Service Connected Disabilities & Presumptive Conditions